dekonvoluted/dekonvoluted.github.io/_posts/2014-12-15-preserving-extended-attributes-during-rsync.md

 This example shows a movie rated 6 (out of 10) and tagged with some descriptive tags.
 This metadata will NOT be present in your backups, unless you explicitly use the `--xattrs` option.

+And what if you want to use `cp` and preserve these attributes?
+Just use the `-a/--archive` flag and you're good to go!